njreid/hudl/README.md

-# Hudl: The WASM-Native KDL Templating Language
+# Hudl: Datastar + KDL-based Templates, with tasty tooling

 **Hudl** is a type-safe templating language that compiles KDL (v2) document structures into high-performance **WebAssembly (WASM)** modules.
 It uses **Protocol Buffers** for data contracts and **CEL (Common Expression Language)** for expressions, and is designed to be easily embedded in Go applications using **wazero**.